 This is an updated version of a favorite dish of mine when I was a child.
 The original recipe used cream of mushroom and chicken rice soups to make the sauce, which made it very high in sodium.
-By thickening low-sodium chicken stock with flour,instead, the sodium content stays down.
+By thickening low-sodium chicken stock with flour instead, the sodium content stays down and you eliminate the processed food.
 I also added more vegetables to my version and used brown rice instead of white.

 - 3 stalks celery, chopped